gleam-lang/website/book-src/tour/functions.md

 provide useful documentation, and they encourage thinking about types as code is being written.

-## Generics in functions
+## Generic functions

-When working with certain data structures, your function may not care about the specific type that lies inside of the structure.
+At times you may wish to write functions that are generic over multiple types.
 For example, consider a function that consumes any value and returns a list containing two of the value that was passed in.
 This can be expressed in Gleam like this:

 ```gleam
 fn list_of_two(my_value: a) -> List(a) {